MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 ### Can ownership of a connection reference be transferred to another user?

-Ownership of a connection reference cannot be transferred to another user in the modern solution explorer.
+Ownership of a connection reference can't be transferred to another user from the Solutions area in Power Apps (make.powerapps.com).

-However, the [legacy solution explorer](/power-apps/maker/model-driven-apps/advanced-navigation#solution-explorer) can be used to change permissions of a connection reference including sharing.
+However, the [classic solution explorer](/power-apps/maker/model-driven-apps/advanced-navigation#solution-explorer) can be used to change privileges of a connection reference including sharing.

 ## See also